multiversx/mx-docs/docs/developers/tutorials/staking-contract.md

 ## Actually staking 1 EGLD

-To do this, we simply have to update our `EGLD_AMOUNT` variable in the snippet.
+To do this, we simply have to update our `STAKE_AMOUNT` variable in the snippet.
 This should be:
-`EGLD_AMOUNT=1000000000000000000`.
+`STAKE_AMOUNT=1000000000000000000`.

 Now let's try staking again:
 ![img](/developers/staking-contract-tutorial-img/second_stake.png)